 The duration of fixed-term contracts is usually not more than 3 years, and 5 years for highly skilled professionals and employees aged over 60.
 Employers with 10 or more employees must establish a set of work rules, submit them to a Labor Standards Inspection Office, and publicize them in the workplace by distributing copies to employees, posting them in the workplace, or in any other way.

-Under the Labor Standards Act, work schedule should not be more than 8 hours per day or 40 per week.
+Under the Labor Standards Act, a regular work schedule should not be more than 8 hours per day or 40 per week.
 However, flexible work schedules are also prevalent.
 Work hours above these ceilings are considered overtime.
 Employers should provide at least 1 rest day per week or 4 days in a 4 week period to employees.
 Employers should also provide rest periods of minimum 45 minutes if the work schedule exceeds six hours or 1 hour if the work schedule goes beyond 8 hours per day.

 Rest periods don’t apply: